Frequently Asked Questions

 Which game engines are supported?

-Unity 2021+ and Godot 4.0+.
+Unity 2021+ and Godot 4.0+, with Unreal Engine support coming soon.
 The IDE auto-detects your engine when you open a project folder and loads the appropriate AI skills and bridge integration.

 What platforms does EngineForge run on?